Gim So-hui

 Gim So-hui (born August 19, 1996 in Gangwon, South Korea) is an alpine skier from South Korea.

 Career

-She competed for South Korea at the 2014 Winter Olympics and at the 2018 Winter Olympics in the alpine skiing events.
+She competed for South Korea at the 2014, 2018, 2022 and 2026 Winter Olympics in the alpine skiing events.

 Biography

-At 1st grade in elementary school,her talent was noticed by her grandma on her mother's side who was a pastor and ski instructor in Pyeongchang.
+At first grade in elementary school, her talent was noticed by her maternal grandmother who was a pastor and ski instructor in Pyeongchang.
 She was a student at Doam Middle School.
 She went to Sangji Daegwallyeong High School.
 She went to Cheonan campus of Dankook University.